Skip to main content

 2000-2003 PhD, Cambridge

-I started my career in Cambridge, completing my Honours degree and PhD, and then holding a Fellowship at Magdalene College.
-I then won a NERC Fellowship to move to Exeter’s CEC in 2007 and set up the sparrow weaver project, and a BBSRC David Phillips Fellowship in 2010.
-I am a deputy Director of Postgraduate Research, the Director of our flagship Evolutionary & Behavoural Ecology MSc programme and support early-career international research fellowship programmes for the BBSRC and Royal Society.
+I started my career in Cambridge, completing my Honours degree and PhD at St John's, and then holding a Fellowship at Magdalene.
+I then won a NERC Blue Skies Research Fellowship to move to Exeter’s newly formed Centre for Ecology and Conservation in Cornwall in 2007, to set up the sparrow weaver project, followed by a BBSRC David Phillips Research Fellowship in 2010.

 Links